 Use the Right Products for Your Hair

 Hair comes in so many different textures that one product doesn't work for everyone.
 Your hair might be loosely curled and respond to one type of product.
 Tightly coiled hair might work better with another.
 Experimentation is often a big part of finding the perfect product for you.
 Look for formulas that offer some type of hold if you plan to turn your twists into a twist-out.
-Use an alcohol-free gel with medium-to-firm hold, either alone or with another product (preferably a moisturizing one).
+Use a gel with medium-to-firm hold, either alone or with another product (preferably a moisturizing one).
 Using a combination of products might be enough to give you a twist-out that doesn't swell into another style altogether.

 Use Smaller Sections